The following cautions and warnings apply when servicing components in the rack-mount system.

 To prevent damage when removing or installing a drive, always place your hand under the drive to support its weight as you remove or install the drive.

 To avoid loss of data access, never remove a drive that has not failed.
 Only remove a drive that has both the Service Action Required and Service Action Allowed lights on.

 Always handle boards and adapters carefully and only by their edges.

-Node Power Supplies
+Disk Array and Node Power Supplies

 Do not open the power supply modules.
 There is a risk of electrical shock and burns from high voltage and rapid overheating.